isaacnmm/pestpolicy-hugo2XX/content/posts/best-cross-training-shoes-for-bad-knees/index.md

 Good cushioning is also critical when picking the Best Cross training shoes for bad knees.
 Well-cushioned shoes ensure protection against hard ground impact.
 The heel and the forefoot section should offer good cushioning.
 ### Excellent Traction
-Shoes with excellent traction help you avoid slipping or falling during workouts.� Choose shoes with a rubber outsole that would provide durability and protection against abrasion.
+Shoes with excellent traction help you avoid slipping or falling during workouts.
+Choose shoes with a rubber outsole that would provide durability and protection against abrasion.
 Beneath the outsole, there should be tread patterns that would provide extra grip and traction on various surfaces.
 ### Stability
 Ensure you choose a cross-trainer that would provide you good balance and help you remain stable during the various intense workouts.
 Stability in a cross-trainer also ensures you remain grounded and well-balanced during heavy weightlifting
 ## Conclusion